-2022 Actions: The Foundation will continue to build its relations and partnerships in 2022 to:
+2023 Actions: The Foundation will continue to build its relations and partnerships in 2023 to:

-- Inform the public, NGO and government stakeholders understanding of the Foundation's achievements, successes, and challenges, based on the Communications Plan. - Motivate and involve volunteer-based groups and individuals to become involved in the Foundation's salmon conservation program. - Encourage potential new applicants for funding to become aware of the Foundation's program, how it works and how to apply for funding. - Motivate and encourage government, corporate and individual donors and sponsors to understand, contribute to and support the Foundation's mission and its achievements. - Strengthen partnerships with DFO and other salmon conservation organizations through the DFO Atlantic Salmon Research Joint Venture, and through other DFO programs, including region-specific initiatives. - Continue to build a distinct profile/brand for The Atlantic Salmon Conservation Foundation as an efficient, effective and durable contributor to conservation of wild Atlantic salmon.
+- Inform the public, NGO and government stakeholders' understanding of the Foundation's achievements, successes, and challenges, based on the Communications Plan. - Motivate and involve volunteer-based groups and individuals to become involved in the Foundation's salmon conservation program. - Encourage potential new applicants for funding to become aware of the Foundation's program, how it works and how to apply for funding. - Motivate and encourage government, corporate and individual donors and sponsors to understand, contribute to and support the Foundation's mission and its achievements. - Strengthen partnerships with DFO and other salmon conservation organizations through the DFO Atlantic Salmon Research Joint Venture and through other DFO programs including regionspecific initiatives. - Continue to build a distinct profile/brand for The Atlantic Salmon Conservation Foundation as an efficient, effective and durable contributor to conservation of wild Atlantic salmon.

-- Broadened awareness of the Foundation's grant program - · Increased numbers of high-quality funding proposals. - Increased numbers of stewardship groups in Newfoundland and Labrador applying for Foundation funding. - Increased awareness by target stakeholders and beneficiaries, and potential supporting parties. - Forge new partnerships with public and private sector parties to increase the Foundation's trust fund to enhance the Foundation's ability to support salmon conservation projects.
+- Broadened awareness of the Foundation's grant program. - · Increased numbers of high-quality funding proposals. - Increased numbers of stewardship groups in Newfoundland and Labrador applying for Foundation funding. - · Increased awareness by target stakeholders, beneficiaries and potential supporting parties. - Forge new partnerships with public and private sector parties to increase the Foundation's trust fund to enhance the Foundation's ability to support salmon conservation projects. - Host additional partnership symposiums in the provinces of Nova Scotia and Quebec to complement those already conducted in the other three Atlantic provinces leading towards strengthening networking with recipient-partners and strategic partners of the Foundation.